Xiaomin Ren-调整.pngNovel Understanding of Micro-Particles: The Rest-

 Abstract

 Both electronics and optoelectronics are essentially based on de Broglie wave-particle duality which has played its role as the micro-particle fundamentals including the relation between particle energy and wave frequency and that between particle momentum and wavelength.
 However, the frequency-determination energy in the first relation has usually been misunderstood as the rest-energy included total particle energy and the wavelength in the second relation has been mistaken as a quantity only related to the momentum.
-Here presented are the modified ones featuring the rest-energy excluded frequency-determination energy and the potential-energy-affected wavelength (an effective momentum peff =(1+U/Ek)p is introduced) as well as the consequentially modified Schrödinger equation and Dirac equation respectively as follows:
+Here presented are the modified ones featuring the rest-energy excluded frequency-determination energy and the potential-energy-affected wavelength (an effective momentum peff =(1+QuU/Ek)p in the first order approximation of weak potential-energy is introduced) as well as the consequentially re-established Schrödinger equation and Dirac equation written respectively as follows

-These modifications might lead to fascinate stories of the quantum-mechanics theory and various relevant technologies, especially in the area of electronics and optoelectronics.
+These modifications and re-establishments might lead to fascinate stories of the quantum-mechanics theory and various relevant technologies, especially in the area of electronics and optoelectronics.

 Biography